DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/Image Processing/image_process.rst

 Image Process Node
 ========================

-Image process node gives the user the ability to perform several image processing operations on an input image.
+Image process node gives you the ability to perform several image processing operations on an input image.

 .. toctree::
 	:maxdepth: 1